verasraul/newsTrack/README.md

 | With "NEWSDATA" API developers can get live breaking news or search historical news data for the past 2 years from 3000 sources using NewsData.io API.
 Collect the data in JSON or Excel Formats.  |  Using Google Maps API we can create better experiences and improve operations with rich, detailed geospatial data, helpful mapping tools, and industry-leading reliability.   |
 | more  |  more  |

+## 🗓 What's next? 💭
+These are some additional features we would like to add.
+>
+> - Add investor and customer portals.
+> - Add backgrounds to flash cards.
+> - Add ability for users to curate headlines based on topics of interests.
+> -
+>

 ## 🔖 Resources 🔖